 This is an introduction to the science and practice of nuclear medicine technology.
 Topics include the organization of diagnostic departments and the responsibilities of the professional nuclear medicine technologist.

-Prerequisite: RADT 201 and acceptance into the medical imaging with concentration in nuclear medicine technology program.
+Prerequisite: MEDI 201 or RADT 201, and acceptance into the medical imaging with concentration in nuclear medicine technology program.

 Offered: Spring.

-NMT 311 - Radiation Safety and Radiation Physics (2)
+NMT 311 - Radiation Safety (1)

-The concepts and physical principles that govern radioactivity are discussed, along with the interactions of ionizing radiation with matter, principles, and applications of radiation safety and protection.
+This course covers principles and applications of radiation safety and protection.
+Specific topics include personal monitoring, regulations, waste disposal and radiotherapy.

-Prerequisite: RADT 201 and acceptance into the medical imaging program with concentration in nuclear medicine technology program.
+Prerequisite: MEDI 201 or RADT 201, and acceptance into the medical imaging program with concentration in nuclear medicine technology program.

 Offered: Spring.